jmvh/liferay-tools/db2servicexml/README.md

 Initial run, create a property file for your DB
 <pre>
-$ ./db2servicexml.sh -d jdbc:postgresql://localhost:5432/mydb -u dbuser -p dbpasswd --create-config-skeleton
+$ ./db2servicexml.sh -d jdbc:postgresql://localhost:5432/mydb -u dbuser -p dbpasswd \
+--create-config-skeleton
 </pre>
 Edit the property file and set friendly names for your tables and columns
 <pre>
-$ ./db2servicexml.sh -d jdbc:postgresql://localhost:5432/mydb -u dbuser -p dbpasswd
+$ ./db2servicexml.sh -d jdbc:postgresql://localhost:5432/mydb -u dbuser -p dbpasswd \
+--data-source YourSpringDataSource \
+--session-factory YourSessionFactory --tx-manager YourTransactionManager \
+--package-path com.your.pkg --author "Your Name"

 </pre>
 This will create a service-ext.template file that can be copy-pasted to your service.xml file.